polterguy/lizzie/README.md

 * set
 * add

-The first as added since it's a part of the type we bind our Lizzie code towards, while the 3 last ones are added directly on the binder by referencing pre-existing _"keywords"_ that exists in the `Functions` class.
+The first is added since it's a part of the type we bind our Lizzie code towards, while the 3 last ones are added directly on the binder by referencing pre-existing _"keywords"_ that exists in the `Functions` class.